• Skip to main content

 Step-by-step recipe instructions

-1. In a large pan/shallow casserole dish heat up 2 tablespoons of oil, add the onion, garlic and celery and cook slowly for about 3 minutes until softened, stirring often.
-Add the wine and continue cooking for 2 more minutes.
+1. Fry onion: In a large pan/shallow casserole dish heat 1.5 tablespoons of oil, add the onion, garlic and celery and cook gently for about 4 minutes until softened, stirring often.

 Chopped onions and celery in large white shallow dish with wooden spatula.

-2. Push the onion mixture to the side, add the meat and cook for 2-3 minutes stirring all the time to prevent large clusters from forming.
+3. Add turkey: Push the onion mixture to the side, add the meat and cook for 2-3 minutes stirring all the time until the mixture is crumbly and has no large clusters of meat in it.

 Turkey mince and chopped onions in large shallow white dish with wooden spatula.